Sumitkaroo/Docker/README.md

 # Docker Project
+I don't want to install PHP on my local machine so this is the perfect use case for Docker!
+In this Quick Hit, I will describe how to create a containerized PHP + MySQL + PhPMyAdmin development environment using Docker Compose.

 I have build this infrastructure in RHEL 8.
 In this project, there will be 3 docker containers running
 1. MySQL : 5.7
 2. PHP : 7.2